moodle/devdocs/general/app/development/testing/acceptance-testing.md

 If you find something missing to test your code, you can always implement custom steps.

-If you're writing a plugin, you can include a new class under `tests/behat/behat\_{youpluginname}.php`.
-If you're working on application code, you can always update [behat_app.php](https://github.com/moodlehq/moodle-local_moodlemobileapp/blob/master/tests/behat/behat_app.php) as well.
+If you're writing a plugin, you can include a new class under `tests/behat/behat\_{yourpluginname}.php`.
+If you're working on application code, you can always update [behat_app.php](https://github.com/moodlehq/moodleapp/blob/master/local_moodleappbehat/tests/behat/behat_app.php) as well.

-You can learn more about writing custom steps in the [Writing new acceptance test step definitions](https://docs.moodle.org/dev/Writing_new_acceptance_test_step_definitions) page, and if you want to see how the steps that are specific to the app work, you should look into [behat_app.php](https://github.com/moodlehq/moodle-local_moodlemobileapp/blob/master/tests/behat/behat_app.php) and [app_behat_runtime.js](https://github.com/moodlehq/moodle-local_moodlemobileapp/blob/master/tests/behat/app_behat_runtime.js).
+You can learn more about writing custom steps in the [Writing new acceptance test step definitions](https://docs.moodle.org/dev/Writing_new_acceptance_test_step_definitions) page, and if you want to see how the steps that are specific to the app work, you should look into [behat_app.php](https://github.com/moodlehq/moodleapp/blob/master/local_moodleappbehat/tests/behat/behat_app.php) and [behat-runtime.ts](https://github.com/moodlehq/moodleapp/tree/master/src/testing/services/behat-runtime.ts).

-## Upgrading tests from an older version

-If you wrote tests before the app started using Ionic 5 (in version 3.9.5), it is possible that your tests are not working any longer.
-This guide has been rewritten with the latest information, so make sure to read the rest of the document to see what changed.

-In general though, upgrading your current tests should be mostly straightforward.
-Here are some overall things to keep in mind:

-- Ionic 5 starts using [the Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), and that's the source of many issues for the previous version of the Behat tests.
-The built-in steps have been rewritten to keep that in mind, and mostly should work the same way.
-One important difference is that they look for content using accessibility rules, so some of your previous assumptions may not be working.
-- Before this update, it was safe to use the standard `I should see` step.
-But given the problems mentioned, it is likely that it breaks down in many situations.
-Instead, you should use the new `I should find ... in the app` steps.
-- Similar to the last point, some radio inputs and checkboxes that worked before are broken.
-You should be able to use the new `I select ... in the app` steps instead.
-- If you were relying in xpath or css selectors before, they will probably not work anymore.
-Even if you try to patch them, these selectors don't pierce through the Shadow DOM.
-In any case, it's always better to use accessible locators in your test like a real user would, so you can use this opportunity to improve accessibility in your plugin.
-- Pay special attention to any assertions such as `should not exist` that you have in your tests.
-These assertions will not fail, because the elements won't be found.
-But if you get an eventual bug when something is shown that shouldn't, those steps will probably not pick it up because the locators may have changed.
-- If you were running your tests in CI, there is a new dependency even if you're only testing a plugin and not running the application tests.
-The test definitions have been moved from core to the [local_moodlemobileapp](https://github.com/moodlehq/moodle-local_moodlemobileapp/) plugin, and you should have it installed in your Moodle site running the tests.
-This was done in order to decouple application code from the core.

-If you also need to upgrade your plugin, and not just the tests, check out the [Moodle App Plugins upgrade guide](../../upgrading/plugins-upgrade-guide.md) page.

 ## Troubleshooting